chalmerlowe/intro_to_sprinting/github_overview.md

     3. Click on "Create pull request:"
       * ![Create Pull Request Two](images/create-pull-request-two.png)
   * Note:  This leaves you in author's repo (Chalmer Lowe in this case) and not your own!
+  * Extra:  What's the difference between Fork and Clone?
+[See StackOverview discussion of, "Are git forks actually git clones?"](http://stackoverflow.com/questions/6286571/are-git-forks-actually-git-clones)